“We make a living by what we get. We make a life by what we give.”

 The Giving Season

 It’s November, that time of year when we often open our hearts, and wallets, to cherished causes.
-The 15th was National Philanthropy Day, which, since 1986, has been celebrating charitable activities.
-The 27th is Giving Tuesday, a global day of giving created in 2012 as a deliberate counter to the consumption focus of Black Friday and Cyber Monday.
-And of course, in the middle of it all, falling on the 22nd this year, is the big day itself: Thanksgiving.
+November 15th is National Philanthropy Day, which, since 1986, has been celebrating charitable activities.
+The first Tuesday after Thanksgiving is Giving Tuesday, a global day of giving created in 2012 as a deliberate counter to the consumption focus of Black Friday and Cyber Monday.
+And of course, in the middle of it all is the big day itself: Thanksgiving.

 The giving season continues through the end of the year.
 According to the Blackbaud Institute for Philanthropic Impact, November and December account for between 25% and 30% of annual charitable giving in the U.S.

 Americans are Giving

 Some quick facts on giving:

 - Annual charitable giving in the U.S. reached $471.44 billion in 20201

 - Individual donations continue to comprise the bulk of giving, at 72% of total giving, followed by foundations, bequests and corporations1

 - Approximately 91% of high net worth households give to charity1

 - High net worth households give approximately 10 times as much as general giving households annually1